HomeVertebratesSirenians

 Taxonomy

-The name of the order Sirenia originates from the sirens of Greek mythology, creatures with an unusual blend of womanly and bird-like features.
-This order is placed under the grandorder Paenungulata within the superorder Afrotheria, which also includes the groups Proboscidea (elephants), Hyracoidea (hyraxes), Embrithopoda, Desmostylia, and Afroinsectiphilia.
-Together with Proboscidae and Desmotylia, Sirenia forms the clade Tethytheria.
+Sirenia is placed under the grandorder Paenungulata within the superorder Afrotheria, which also includes living groups such as Proboscidea (elephants) and Hyracoidea (hyraxes), as well as extinct orders like Embrithopoda and Desmostylia.
+Together with Proboscidea and Desmostylia, Sirenia forms the clade Tethytheria.

 Currently, 4 extant species of sirenians are grouped under 2 families: Dugongidae and Trichechidae.
-While the former comprises the dugong (Dugong dugong), the latter contains the three species of manatees, namely the West Indian (Trichechus manatus), African (Trichechus senegalensis), and Amazonian manatee (Trichechus inunguis).
+While the former comprises the dugong (Dugong dugon), the latter contains the three species of manatees, namely the West Indian (Trichechus manatus), African (Trichechus senegalensis), and Amazonian manatee (Trichechus inunguis).

 Sirenians (Sirenia, Sea Cow)